Part One: First Impressions

 “Yeah,” she nodded half-heartedly while rocking back and forth on her heels.
 “That sounds good,” she added although they both knew better.
 This lie to end the date was the only common thread the two seemed to share during the awkward forty-five minutes rife with moments of silence.
 Part of which she could certainly blame on his ego, but the questions that had festered in her mind had also clearly played a role in the poor quality of conversation.

 “Okay, yeah, thanks again.”
 He stepped away and gave a strange wave of extending four fingers in the air with the thumb purposely tucked as he turned to go.
 She watched as the blue t-shirt and ripped jeans made their way to the exit.
-After he passed through the door, she watched him through the window to her right as he walked down the sidewalk.
-She kept watch, waiting until he veered to the left down the block and was out of sight.
+After he passed through the door, she glanced to her right and saw him beyond the window as he walked down the sidewalk.
+She kept watch until he veered to the left down the block and was out of sight.

 Once he vanished, she grabbed her brown purse slung over the back of her chair and opened it.
 She snatched her keys and tossed them onto the table next to the twenty that Darrin left to cover the drinks.
 Then, she pulled out her cell phone and confirmed that the battery was indeed dead.
 As she dug inside the bag after dropping her device on the table top, she saw only her wallet and a few other loose items that remained but nothing that explained how exactly she arrived here for a drink or how this date came to pass.
 She returned the keys and cell phone and closed the purse that held no clues.